Faith-njekwe/Snackompare-3rd-year-project/Technical Specification/Technical_Specification.md

 This diagram presents the main data entities used in SnacKompare and the relationships between them.
 It represents how user accounts, scanned products, alternatives, and meal plans relate through cardinalities.

 ![Logical Data Structure](LogicalDataStructure.png)

+**Note** - For more information on design please go to the design folder

 ---